 Come learn the fundamentals and specialized climbing techniques of this demanding, yet emerging, discipline.
-SJMG Guides Andres Marin and Dawn Glanc are two of the leading mixed climbers in the country.
-Both Andres and Dawn are Ouray Ice Festival Competitors, and Andres is also perennial competitor on the World Cup Ice Circuit in Europe.
+SJMG Guide Andrés Marin is a leading mixed climber in the country.
+Andrés is an Ouray Ice Festival Competitor, and has represented the USA in various World Cups of Elite mixed climbing competitions.

-In addition, both guides are great fun to climb with and enjoy sharing their passion for mixed climbing with guests who are new to the sport, or would like to learn new techniques in the country’s best venue for ice and mixed climbing.
+In addition, he is fun to climb with and enjoys sharing his passion for mixed climbing with guests who are new to the sport, or would like to learn new techniques in the country’s best venue for ice and mixed climbing.

 We guarantee you will get pumped, learn how to get less pumped, and have a lot of laughs in the process.
 The scheduled programs take place over two days, and as always you can schedule private guiding if you would like to arrange your own customized course.
 The skills learned on this program translate very well to mixed alpine climbing in destinations such as Alaska’s Ruth Gorge.

 The mixed climbing course allowed me to really sharpen my mixed climbing and dry tooling skills.
 Andres is a very patient teacher who gently and safely helped me push my boundaries and get more comfortable climbing mixed routes.
 He was very flexible, adapting to both the situation and my requests/needs to become more competent on mixed terrain.” – Phil H., Mixed Course February, 2017